 Sometimes rashes cannot be prevented.
 Skin changes can have an emotional impact because of the highly visible nature.
 If you feel that your rashes or sores are interfering with your life, talk to your doctor.

-It is common for anyone managing a chronic illness to have bouts of depression.
-In addition, some of the necessary lupus medication can cause anxiety, personality and mood changes, forgetfulness, and other psychological problems.
+It is common for anyone managing a chronic illness to have bouts of depression .
+In addition, some of the necessary lupus medication can cause anxiety , personality and mood changes, forgetfulness, and other psychological problems.
+Some neuropsychiatric problems, such as those listed in a previous section, are caused by lupus, not with the stress of having it.

 There is a lot of information to absorb about your disease, steps for management, and medical care.
 Become a partner with your doctor.
 Keep an open dialogue about your lupus management.
 Open and honest communication can help you both create the best treatment plan for you.

-Regular “healthy” visits to your doctor may help find problems before they start.
-If you only see your doctor for emergency situations you will always be playing catch-up.
+Regular visits to your doctor when you are healthy may help find problems before they start.
+If you only see your doctor for emergency situations, you will always be playing catch-up.
 Preventative care, such as immunizations, will help ward off infections like the flu which can trigger flare-ups.
 Maintenance of your overall health will help you feel well and may prevent more serious complications from developing.

 Managing a chronic disease can be difficult for you, your friends, and family.
 Common lupus symptoms like fatigue and joint pain are not visible to others.
 Some may have a hard time understanding how lupus is affecting you.
 Help your friends and family understand the disease process so that they may be able to participate in your healthy lifestyle.
 Use brochures, lupus websites, or other written material to explain the disease process to them.